craigerskine/pxl.media/content/games/the-ninja-saviors-return-of-the-warriors.md

 ---
-title: The Ninja Saviors - Return of The Warriors
+title: 'The Ninja Saviors - Return of The Warriors'
 platform: switch
 genre:
   - brawler